 Scheduled Price Adjustments

-On Monday, the only fuel price adjustments made were to propane which go down across the board: Propane prices will decrease by 2.2 cpl for Irving Energy Distribution and Marketing, by 1.7 cpl for Superior Propane and by 2.0 cpl for Kenmac Energy Inc.
+On Monday, the only fuel price adjustments made were to propane which went down across the board: Propane prices decreased by 2.2 cpl for Irving Energy Distribution and Marketing, by 1.7 cpl for Superior Propane and by 2.0 cpl for Kenmac Energy Inc.

 Including taxes,pump prices for regular unleaded gasoline at self-serve outlets will now range from 128.8 cpl to 130.0 cpl.
 Pump prices for self-serve diesel will now range from 134.4 cpl to 135.6 cpl and the maximum price for furnace oil will now be 102.4 cpl including HST of 5%.